aasimshaikh98/control-net-hacking/README.md

 2. To run ControlNet, you will need to install the extension here: https://github.com/Mikubill/sd-webui-controlnet

+3. Install the .safetensors and .yaml file for QR Monster here: https://huggingface.co/monster-labs/control_v1p_sd15_qrcode_monster

-3. To run the Streamlit app
+4. To run the Streamlit app
 ```
 streamlit run app.py
 ```